-Step up your buttercream frosting game by adding a caffeinated kick!
+Step up your buttercream frosting game by adding an espresso kick!
 This coffee frosting pipes beautifully, and tastes like an airy and creamy cup of espresso.

 * This post was updated with new photos 🙂

 You all have GOT to try this coffee infused buttercream frosting!
 It's incredibly easy to make and pairs well with a ton of different cakes, cupcakes, cookies, donuts, and more.

 The slight bitterness from the coffee mixed with the sweetness of vanilla buttercream frosting is *chef's kiss* an absolutely dreamy combination!